Alfons Maria Stickler: Biography

 Stickler reported that Karol Wojtyła, the future Pope John Paul II had confided to him that during his time as a student at the Pontificium Athenaeum Internationale Angelicum (subsequently renamed the Pontifical University of Saint Thomas Aquinas and often known simply as the Angelicum) Wojtyła made a pilgrimage in 1947 to Pietrelcina to visit Padre Pio who told Wojtyła that one day he would ascend to "the highest post in the Church."
 Stickler added that Wojtyła believed that the prophecy was fulfilled when he became a cardinal.

 Stickler served as Librarian and Archivist until his resignation on 1 July 1988.
 During his tenure he promoted the construction of underground storage for the conservation and consultation of all the codices and printed books of the library.
 He chose to be raised to the rank of Cardinal-Priest (with the same title) on 29 January 1996, after spending ten years as a Cardinal Deacon.

 Upon the death of Johannes Willebrands on 1 August 2006, Stickler became the oldest living cardinal.
 In 2007, he celebrated the seventieth anniversary of his priestly ordination.

 Stickler studied the history of canon law with Stephan Kuttner and published on that subject.

+Stickler died on Wednesday, December 12, 2007, at 7.30 pm, in his private apartment at the Vatican City.

+His funeral rite was presided by Pope Benedict XVI, took place on Friday December 14, in the altar of the chair of Saint Peter's Vatican Basilica.

+He was buried in the cemetery of the Salesian community in the catacombs of San Callisto in Rome.